srchulo/do/.github/ISSUE_TEMPLATE/enhancement.md

 ---
-name: Issue
+name: Enhancement
-about: Report an issue.
+about: Suggest an enhancement.
-title: New Issue
+title: New Enhancement
-labels: 'feedback'
+labels: 'enhancement'
 assignees: ''

 ---